mathisto/Templater_Templates/readme.md

 #### Installation of Scripts
 1. Grab both the `.md` and `.js` file.
 Make sure it is the _raw_ markdown file.
 2. Make sure you've set a file path to "Script files folder location" as well as a "Template folder location" in your Templater settings.
-3. Add the `.md` file ot the folder you've set as your "Template folder location".
+3. Add the `.md` file to the folder you've set as your "Template folder location".
-4. Add the `.js` file ot the folder you've set as your "Script files folder location".
+4. Add the `.js` file to the folder you've set as your "Script files folder location".

-**IMPORTANT:** If you are inserting a template that has more than text (templater commands, etc), then you need to enable `Trigger Templater on file creation`.
+**IMPORTANT:** If you are inserting a template that has more than text (templater commands, etc.), then you need to enable `Trigger Templater on file creation`.

 https://user-images.githubusercontent.com/29108628/119812018-fa3da980-bee7-11eb-856a-02cd034055fc.mp4